pramsey/pramsey.github.io/_posts/2016-03-07-paris-code-sprint-postgis-recap.md

 Remi is invaluable.

 The [Oslandia](http://oslandia.com) team was there in force, naturally, as they were the organizers.
-Because they worki a lot in the 3D/[CGAL](http://www.cgal.org) space, they were interested in making CGAL faster, which meant they were interested in some "expanded object header" experiments I did last month.
+Because they work a lot in the 3D/[CGAL](http://www.cgal.org) space, they were interested in making CGAL faster, which meant they were interested in some "expanded object header" experiments I did last month.
 Basically the [EOH code](http://www.postgresql.org/message-id/20178.1423598435@sss.pgh.pa.us) allows you to return an unserialized